EMF (band): Reunion and second hiatus (2001–2006)

 In 2001, EMF played a reunion gig in London.
 They also released a greatest hits album: Epsom Mad Funkers: The Best of EMF.

 Zac Foley died on 3 January 2002 at the age of 31, due to an overdose of non-prescribed drugs.
-Following his death, EMF played just four more gigs in late 2002 before splitting again.
+Following his death, EMF played four gigs in late 2002 before splitting again.

 Second reunion and third hiatus (2007–2009)

 In 2007 the band reformed to play a one-off gig at the Scala in King's Cross, London, on 18 December.
-The place of Foley was taken by Richard March, formerly of Pop Will Eat Itself and Bentley Rhythm Ace.
+Foley was replaced by Richard March, formerly of Pop Will Eat Itself and Bentley Rhythm Ace.

 In 2008 EMF played the Portsmouth Festival on 9 October and supported Carter USM at Birmingham Academy and London's Brixton Academy in November that year.

 In May 2009 EMF announced that due to personal issues, the band would not be doing any more shows in the near future, thus ending their second reunion.